Understanding Unpaid Cheques: Definition, Implications, and Solutions

 Understanding the implications of unpaid cheques is essential for individuals and businesses:

-2. Bank Charges: The issuer of the unpaid cheque often incurs charges or fees imposed by their bank.
+2. Bank Charges: The issuer of the unpaid Cheque often incurs charges or fees imposed by their bank.

-3. Loss of Credibility: Issuing unpaid cheques can damage one’s credibility and trustworthiness, potentially affecting future financial transactions and relationships.
+3. Loss of Credibility: Issuing unpaid cheques can damage credibility and trustworthiness, potentially affecting future financial transactions and relationships.

 Examples of Unpaid Cheques: